 Offsets Register Description

 0x00 - 0x01 Vendor ID Unique IDs assigned to the device's

-vendor (2 bytes) and the device itself (2 more bytes).
+vendor (2 bytes) and the device itself

+003 D. J. ID (2 more bytes).
 The PCI ID Repos-

 0x02 - 0x03 Device ID itory is a comprehensive repository

-of many (but not all) known PCI IDs.
+004 005 Command of many (but not all) known PCI IDs.
+Control several core aspects of the

-0x04 - 0x05 Command Control several core aspects of the
+0x04 - 0x05 Command PCI device:

-PCI device: • I/O Space (bit 0 or 0x0001)
+• I/O Space (bit 0 or 0x0001)

 should enable all I/O base ad-

 dress registers if set, or dis-

 able them if cleared;

-• Memory Space (bit 1 or 0x0002) should enable all
+• Memory Space (bit 1 or

+0x0002) should enable all

 memory base address regis-

 ters if set, or disable them if

+cleared;

-cleared; • Interrupt Disable (bit 10 or
+• Interrupt Disable (bit 10 or

-0x0400) should prevent the

-device from triggering inter-
+0x0400) should prevent the device from triggering inter-

 rupts if set.

+rupts it set.

 0x0e Header type Usually 0 to indicate a normal PCI

 header.
 Bit 7 (0x80) must be set if

 this is the first function (function 0)

+of a multi-function device.

-0x10 - 0x27 Pasa Address Pacietars of a multi-function device .
-Sets the base address for each mem-
+0x10 - 0x27 0x2c - 0x2d Base Address Registers Sets the base address for each mem-

-0x10 - 0x27 Base Address Registers ory or I/O range provided by this de-
+ory or I/O range provided by this de-

-vice.

-0x2c - 0x2d Subvendor ID Unique vendor (2 bytes) and device
+Subvendor ID vice.
+Unique vendor (2 bytes) and device

-(2 bytes) IDs sometimes assigned
+Subvendor 1D (2 bytes) IDs sometimes assigned

-to different implementations of the same PCI device without having to
+to different implementations of the

+same PCI device without having to

 0x2e - 0x2f Subsystem ID change the main Vendor and De-

 vice IDs.
 Usually all 0 if the device

 doesn't call for such IDs.

-0x30 - 0x33 Expansion ROM Base address and enable bit for the device's option ROM .
+0x30 - 0x33 Expansion ROM Base address and enable bit for the

+device's option ROM.
 Must be read-

 only if the device does not provide

-an option ROM.

-0x3c Interrupt Line The PIC IRQ number assigned
+0x3c Interrupt Line an option ROM.
+The PIC IRQ number assigned

-to this device's interrupt pin (see
+WAJC Interrupt Line to this device's interrupt pin (see

 Interrupt Pin below).
+While this

-This register's contents should be ignored by
+register's contents should not be

-the device; however, the register it-
+used by the device, the register itself

-self must be writable if the device
+must be writable if the device uses

-uses interrupts, since 86Box actively

-uses its value to route interrupts on

-machines with early PCI chipsets not capable of IRQ steering.
+interrupts.

 0x3d Interrupt Pin Read-only value indicating the PCI

 interrupt pin (INTx#) used by this

+device:

-device: • 0 if the device does not use in-
+• 0 if the device does not use in-

-terrupts;

-2.13.
-API • PCI_INTA to indicate th 65
+terrupts; • PCI_INTA to indicate the

-INTA# pin is used (most
+• PCI_INTA to indicate the INTA# pin is used (most

-devices use this); • PCI_INTB to indicate the
+devices use this);

+66 PCI_IPhapter 2 di Contents

+INTB# pin is used;

-1 CI_INID to indicate the
+• PCI_INTC to indicate the

+INTC# pin is used;

+l .